 We provide volunteers training and ongoing support.
 New volunteers are required to complete general orientation.
 In addition to your overall orientation you will receive an orientation and training in your particular area of service.

-Commit to a minimum of one 3–4 hour shift per week on the same day at the same time
+Commit to a minimum of one three to four hour shift per week on the same day at the same time.

-Recovery and Trauma must be at least age 21, and have HEP-B documentation
+Recovery and Trauma volunteers must be at least age 21, and have HEP-B documentation.

-Prospective volunteers must complete a health screening, background check, and formal orientation to MUSC's policies and procedures, as well as orientation to the assigned unit
+Prospective volunteers must complete a health screening, background check, and formal orientation to MUSC Health's policies and procedures, as well as orientation to the assigned unit.